 Recognizing Fraudulent Actions

 About four months into my relationship with Milt, I realized that the lines had gotten blurry and every area was gray to me.
 I decided to cut ties, but it took almost three months to do so.
 By then, I was in deeper than I thought and my role in the conspiracy was rock-solid.

 There are plenty of people out there who would ask the tough questions and wouldn’t be squeamish about confronting or accusing a client, business associate or friend of lying.
 Be the person I was not.

 Going to Prison for Con Men

 Four years later, in federal court, I plead not guilty to conspiracy to commit mail fraud, wire fraud and money laundering.
 As I sat back down in my seat, the bailiff called up another person who was being charged with the same crimes as me.
 It was my old friend Milt, but they didn’t call him by that name – “Milt” was one of his many aliases.

-If you feel you have been recruited by a mortgage fraud con man, I urge you to disengage.
+If you feel you have been recruited by mortgage fraud con men, I urge you to disengage.
 They need you in order for their scheme to work.
 And, resist the urge to close that one last deal.

-I can admit it now; I was recruited by a con man.
+I can admit it now; I was recruited by con men.
 But I was not a victim.
 It was my choice.
 I stayed too long and did too much.

 Jerome Mayne is the author of the book, Diary of a White Collar Criminal and co-author of Mortgage Fraud and Predatory Lending – what every agent should know (Dearborn/Kaplan).
 He is a keynote speaker and has worked with dozens of companies and associations helping their people make the right decisions, when the right decisions aren’t easy.